Luxembourg Armed Forces: Gendarmes and Volunteers Corps

+In November 1918 Luxembourg faced two small communist rebellions in Luxembourg City and Esch-sur-Alzette.
+Both were quickly suppressed by police.
+In December 1918 a group of soldiers attempted a mutiny in the Luxembourg City barracks.

+On 9 January 1919, a group of socialist and liberal deputies, tabled a motion to make Luxembourg a republic.
+A crowd gathered at the barracks of the Corps of Volunteers, close to the Chamber.
+Then Émile Servais, a left-wing politician, walked out the Chamber, addressed the crowd and demanded a republic.
+The crowd then rushed the Chamber and the deputies called in the Corps of Volunteers but the soldiers refused the orders to disperse the crowd.
+Part of the deputies then fled the Chamber.
+The remaining deputies, mainly left-wing, formed the Committee of Public Safety with Servais as its leader.
+The committee had no public support and the French Army under the command of General de La Tour soon quelled the turmoil.

 Luxembourg Battery

 In 1944 during World War II, the Luxembourg Government, while exiled in London, made agreements for a group of seventy Luxembourg volunteers to be assigned to the Artillery Group of the 1st Belgian Infantry Brigade, commonly known as Brigade Piron, Jean-Baptiste Piron being the chief of this unit.
 This contingent was named the Luxembourg Battery.
 Initially, it was built up and trained by two Belgian officers.
 Later, from August 1944, these were joined by Luxembourg officers, who had received training in Britain.

 Several Luxembourg NCOs and half of the country's troops had fought in North Africa in the French Foreign Legion.
 The rest were people who had escaped from Luxembourg, and young men evading forcible conscription into the Wehrmacht by fleeing to Britain.
 The Luxembourg unit landed in Normandy on 6 August 1944—at approximately the same time as the Dutch Princess Irene Brigade and the French 2nd DB ("division blindée") commanded by General Leclerc—two months after the D-Day landings.

 The Luxembourg Battery was equipped with four Ordnance QF 25 pounder howitzers, which were named after the four daughters of Grand Duchess Charlotte: Princesses Elisabeth, Marie Adelaide, Marie Gabriele and Alix.